 - 6. Specific conditions applied to the worker should be clearly indicated in the "Starting and Finishing Times, Rest Period and Change in Shift Work, and Overtime Work" section.
 When any of the variable working hours system, flextime system, discretionary work system, etc. is applied, the following should be noted. - Variable working hours system: The applicable type (on a yearly basis, a monthly basis, etc.) should be stated.
-If a work shift system is not applied, the part "or work shift system" should be deleted with a double line. - Flextime system: If a flexible time or core time is specified, the starting time and finishing time of that period should be stated, and if not, the part in the parentheses should be deleted with a double line. - Deemed working hours outside the workplace: The prescribed starting time and finishing time should be stated.
+If a work shift system is not applied, the part "or work shift system" should be deleted with a double line. - Flextime system: The starting and finishing times of core time and flexible time, if applicable, should be stated.
+If there are no core time and flexible time, ( ) should be deleted with a double line. - Deemed working hours outside the workplace: The prescribed starting time and finishing time should be stated.

-- Discretionary work system: If basic starting and finishing times are not specified, the part "with a basic starting time at () and a basic finishing time at ()" should be deleted with a double line. - Work shift system: Starting and finishing times for each shift should be stated.
-If a variable working hours system is not applied, the parts "Variable working hours system or" and "on a () basis" should be deleted with a double line.

-7. In the "Days Off" section, the relevant days of the week or dates of regular days off should be stated.

-8. Annual paid leave is granted to a worker working continuously for at least six months with the attendance rate exceeding 80% for that period, and the number of days granted as annual paid leave should be stated in the "Leave" section.
+- Discretionary work system: If basic starting and finishing times are not specified, the part "with a basic starting time at ( )" should be deleted with a double line. - Work shift system: Starting and finishing times for each shift should be stated.
+If a variable working hours system is not applied, the parts "Variable working hours system or" and "on a ( ) basis" should be deleted with a double line. - 7.
+In the "Days Off" section, the relevant days of the week or dates of regular days off should be stated. - 8.
+Annual paid leave is granted to a worker working continuously for at least six months with the attendance rate exceeding 80% for that period, and the number of days granted as annual paid leave should be stated in the "Leave" section.
 Annual paid leave on an hourly basis is granted on an hourly basis under a labor-management agreement.
 Whether such system exists or not should be stated.
 Substitute leave is granted under a labor-management agreement when a worker has worked overtime in excess of 60 hours per month, in lieu of the payment of premium wages at a statutory raised premium wage rate.
-Whether such system exists or not should be stated (excluding small and medium-sized business operators).
+Whether such system exists or not should be stated